Toowoomba: Association football

+Aussie rules

 Australian rules football is played by four senior teams in the AFL Darling Downs competition: Coolaroo, Toowoomba Tigers, University of Southern Queensland and South Toowoomba.
 The sport has gained popularity amongst juniors with eleven clubs in the region.
 The four Senior Toowoomba clubs compete with five other clubs in towns such as Dalby, Gatton, Goondiwindi, Highfields and Warwick.
-In 2006, Brad Howard became the first draftee from Toowoomba to the Australian Football League.
+In 2006, Brad Howard became the first draftee from Toowoomba to the Australian Football League (AFL).
+Despite the code's popularity, Toowoomba has never hosted an AFL match, even with a capacity upgrade in 2022, the city's premier venue Rockville Park is not currently up to AFL standard.

+Other sports

 Toowoomba has clubs for other sports including cricket (Toowoomba Cricket Inc), archery, swimming, tennis, softball, baseball, netball (Toowoomba Netball Association), hockey (Toowoomba Hockey Association), gridiron (Chargers) and basketball (Toowoomba Basketball Association).
 The city is also home to the Toowoomba Mountaineers basketball team, which participates in the Queensland Basketball League (QBL).

-Toowoomba also shares two prestigious golf courses; Toowoomba Golf Club Middle Ridge, and City Golf Club Toowoomba.
+Toowoomba also shares two golf courses; Toowoomba Golf Club Middle Ridge, and City Golf Club Toowoomba.
 These two clubs, as well as several other clubs in the district, conduct an annual Pennant season.
-Each club take on each other in Match play and in several different divisions to be crowned the Pennant winners of the Year.
+Each club take on each other in match play and in several different divisions to be crowned the Pennant winners of the Year.
 City Golf Club also hosted the Queensland PGA Championship from 2009 to 2013.

-Sport at both junior and senior level in Toowoomba and surrounding areas is promoted by Sports Darling Downs, a non-profit organisation based in Toowoomba.

 Toowoomba is home to Clifford Park Racecourse.
 Clifford Park Racecourse was acquired as a 160 acre block in 1861.
 The Toowoomba Turf Club was formed in 1882 and the first recorded Toowoomba Cup was run in 1919.
 In 1992, the club made Australian racing history by staging the first race ever run under electric lights: the Fosters Toowoomba Cup, which was won by Waigani Drive.
 In 1996 the club staged the first night race meeting in Australia.

 Toowoomba has a number of rugby union teams, including University of Southern Queensland Rugby Union Club, Toowoomba Rangers Rugby Union Club, Toowoomba City Rugby Club, which compete in the Darling Downs Rugby Union competition, against such teams as the Roma Echidnas, the Condamine Cods, the Dalby Wheatmen, the Goondiwindi Emus, the Warwick Water Rats and the University of Queensland Rugby Union Club (Gatton Campus).